 Topics.
 This historical marker is listed in this topic list: Industry & Commerce.

 Location.
 37° 17.986′ N, 84° 13.075′ W. Marker is in Livingston, Kentucky, in Rockcastle County.
 Marker is at the intersection of Main Street (Kentucky Route 25) and Short Street, on the right when traveling north on Main Street.
 Touch for map.
 Marker is in this post office area: Livingston KY 40445, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Livingston Trail Head (approx. 0.2 miles away); Congressional Medal of Honor PFC David M. Smith / Medal of Honor Winner (approx. ¼ mile away); Camp Wildcat (approx. 2½ miles away); The Battle of Wildcat (approx. 2½ miles away); Infantry Ridge (approx. 2.6 miles away); Hoosier Knob (approx. 2.6 miles away); Battle of Camp Wildcat (approx. 2.6 miles away).
+At least 8 other markers are within 3 miles of this Livingston Trail Head (approx. 0.2 miles away); Congressional Medal of Honor (approx. 0.2 miles away); PFC David M. Smith / Medal of Honor Winner (approx. ¼ mile away); Camp Wildcat (approx. 2½ miles away); The Battle of Wildcat (approx. 2½ miles away); Nerve Center for the Union Army (approx. 2.6 miles away); Battle of Camp Wildcat (approx. 2.6 miles away); a different marker also named Battle of Camp Wildcat (approx. 2.6 miles away).
 Touch for a list and map of all markers in Livingston.

 Credits.
 This page was last revised on May 28, 2017.
-This page originally submitted on May 26, 2017, by Tom Bosse of Jefferson City, Tennessee.
-This page has been viewed 118 times since then and 16 times this year.
+It was originally submitted on May 26, 2017, by Tom Bosse of Jefferson City, Tennessee.
+This page has been viewed 216 times since then and 30 times this year.
 Photos: 1, 2. submitted on May 26, 2017, by Tom Bosse of Jefferson City, Tennessee. • Bill Pfingsten was the editor who published this page.